 Lennox-Gastaut syndrome (LGS)

 This syndrome usually begins between the ages of 3 and 5, but can start as late as adolescence.
-Children may have different types of seizure, most commonly tonic (where the muscles suddenly become stiff), atonic (where the muscles suddenly relax), and atypical absences.
-Atypical absences are different from typical absences as they often last longer and a child may be responsive and aware of their surroundings.
+Children may have different types of seizure, most commonly tonic (where the muscles suddenly become stiff), atonic (where muscles relax), and atypical absences.
+Atypical absences are different from typical absences as they often last longer, and the pattern on an EEG is more irregular.

-Many children also develop learning difficulties as well as behaviour problems.
+Many children also develop learning difficulties and behaviour problems.

 Who can I talk to?

-If your child has been diagnosed with a childhood epilepsy syndrome you may have concerns or questions.
-You can get information and advice from a paediatrician with an interest in epilepsy or a paediatric neurologist.
-Support may also be available through an epilepsy specialist nurse, counsellor, support group, or helpline.
+If your child has been diagnosed with a childhood epilepsy syndrome, you may have concerns or questions.
+You can get information and advice from a paediatrician with an interest in epilepsy or a paediatric neurologist, or from a neurologist for adults.
+Support may also be available through an epilepsy specialist nurse, counsellor, support group, friends, family, or a helpline.

 Some people find it helpful to talk to friends or family about their child’s epilepsy.
 You might find it helpful to speak to other parents.
 Support groups and online forums may be a useful way to share your experiences.

 You can also talk to someone by calling our confidential helpline.
 Our helpline offers time to talk, emotional support, and information.